tlswg/tls13-spec/draft-ietf-tls-tls13.md

 These messages use a handshake content type and are encrypted under the application traffic key.

+Handshake messages sent after the handshake MUST NOT be interleaved with application data.
+That is, if a message is split over two or more handshake records, there MUST NOT be any application data records between them.

 ### New Session Ticket Message {#NewSessionTicket}

 At any time after the server has received the client Finished message, it MAY send